 Recent FCC regulations require that any content shown on television with closed captions must also be captioned when streamed online.
-IBM Video Streaming or Video Streaming for Enterprise customers with supported encoders now have the option of passing their captioned content through to the IBM Watson Media player.
+IBM Video Streaming or Enterprise for Video Streaming customers with supported encoders now have the option of passing their captioned content through to the IBM Watson Media player.

 Note: Closed Captions are only available for our Enterprise Pro Broadcasting users.

 For additional information on closed captions, please see the related blog post:

 How do closed captions work?It is important to first make the distinction between “Closed Captions” and “Subtitles”.
 Closed Captions serve as an accessibility feature for the deaf or hard of hearing, while Subtitles are an internal viewer/listener feature.

 Examples: Actions like “window slams shut” or “footsteps approach” are present in closed captioning to explain what is happening.
 Subtitles are used simply when translating speech-to-text, like when providing French subtitles for English content.

 There are two ways closed captions can be delivered:

 - Embedded within video